 Nicolas Sahuc

-Registered Dietitian
+Dietitian

-Nicolas Sahuc has been a registered dietitian since 2003 and specializes in eating disorders.
+Nicolas Sahuc has been a certified dietitian since 2003 and specializes in eating disorders.
 He regularly gives seminars to medical residents at our faculty on eating disorders and childhood obesity.

 A remote conference

 The conference will take place via video conference on Thursday, April 16, from 6:00 p.m. to 8:00 p.m.
 A second session of this event will be held on April 21, 2020, from 6:00 p.m. to 8:00 p.m.
 It is open to all practicing general practitioners, as well as coordinating physicians in nursing homes in the Occitanie region.
 The theme of this event will be: “COVID-19 Prevention in Nursing Homes: How Best to Apply the ARS Occitanie Recommendations of April 6, 2020, in Practice.”
-As the number of participants is limited to encourage interaction between attendees and speakers, registration is free but required.
+Since the number of participants is limited to encourage interaction between attendees and speakers, registration is free but required.

 Registration is closed